axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

  <p>Community Services</p>

 <h1>Interventions</h1>
- <p>Groups of <strong>rBuddyNeighbors</strong> can organize to deal with emergency situations nearby, from drug usage interventions to potential suicides.</p>
+ <p>Groups of <span class="_paradigm">rBuddyNeighbors</span> can organize to deal with emergency situations nearby, from drug usage interventions to potential suicides.</p>
  <p>They can register their group with <strong>rBuddyNeighbor</strong> as a community resource.</p>
  <p>They&rsquo;d be alerted when the system detects a pattern that fits their target.</p>